Spin Group Symmetry Criteria for Odd-parity Magnets

+\textit{Introduction.}--- In recent years, unconventional magnetism has attracted widespread research interest in condensed matter physics \cite{chenhua2014,Nakatsuji2015,Binghai2017,Claudia2017,Šmejkal2018,Libor2020,Ma2021,Feng2022,ifmmode2022,Tomas2022,ifmmode2022a,BaiH2023,Krempaský2024,ZhouXiaodong2024,Reimers2024,BaiLing2024,McClarty2024,LeeSuyoung2024,Chen2025,HuMengli2025,Zhu2025}.
+Such magnetic systems exhibit symmetry-compensated magnetization and nonrelativistic spin splitting (NSS) \cite{Naka2019,Hayami2019,YuanLinDing2020}.
+This distinctive combination of properties makes them highly promising for spintronics applications \cite{Jakub2021,ZhangRun-Wu2024,LeiHan2024,Zhou2025,Zhang2025,hu2025nonlinear}.
+A prominent class is altermagnetism, which is characterized by collinear magnetic order and even-parity spin splitting \cite{ifmmode2022,ifmmode2022a}.
+Recently, odd-parity magnets (OPMs), such as $p$-wave systems, were proposed in coplanar magnetic orders, and have emerged as a new research frontier \cite{HayamiSatoru2020, BirkHellenes2023,Brekke2024,zk69-k6b2,85fd-dmy8,YuPing2025,2025Minghuan,Huang2025,2025li,2025zhu,zhuang2025,2025liu}.
+OPMs exhibit spin splitting that reverses under momentum inversion, serving as a nonrelativistic analogue to Rashba-type spin–orbit coupling (SOC).
+In the original proposal, OPMs arise when spatial inversion is broken but the composite symmetry \(T\tau\) is preserved, where \(T\) denotes time reversal and \(\tau\) a fractional translation \cite{BirkHellenes2023}.
+Guided by this symmetry principle, $p$-wave magnets have been experimentally realized \cite{Song2025a,Yamada2025a}.
+These advances raise a compelling question: can OPMs be realized in the absence of \(T\tau\) symmetry?

-The spin space group offers a comprehensive symmetry framework for systems where spin-orbit coupling is negligible \cite{LiuPengfei2022,CheXiaobing2024,JiangYi2024,XiaoZhenyu2024}, allowing the decoupling of spin and spatial degrees of freedom.
-This framework has proven instrumental in classifying unconventional magnets \cite{ifmmode2022,ifmmode2022a,Yuntian2025}.
-In particular, the spin group description of altermagnets offers a systematic guide for their prediction \cite{ifmmode2022,ifmmode2022a}, design \cite{Mazin2023,Sheng2024,LiuYichen2024,SunWei2025}, and manipulation \cite{Sun2024a,GuMingqiang2025,CheYixuan2025,DuanXunkai2025} on various material platforms.
-In contrast, the symmetry criteria that govern OPMs remain systematically underexplored within the spin space group framework, despite preliminary proposals for their realization \cite{BirkHellenes2023,Lyngby2025,YuPing2025}.
-This gap presents a compelling opportunity for theoretical and experimental advancements.
-Furthermore, while altermagnets preclude topological insulator states (\(\mathbb{Z}\) or \(\mathbb{Z}_2\) classification) due to time-reversal symmetry breaking and band degeneracy along high-symmetry surfaces \cite{ifmmode2022,ifmmode2022a}, OPMs can be topologically nontrivial as the existence of effective time-reversal symmetry, allowing for a \(\mathbb{Z}_2\) classification.
-The topological properties of OPMs have yet to be investigated.
+The spin space group offers a comprehensive symmetry framework for systems with negligible SOC, where spin and spatial degrees of freedom are decoupled \cite{LiuPengfei2022, CheXiaobing2024, JiangYi2024, XiaoZhenyu2024,Xilin2025}.
+This framework has proven highly instrumental in classifying and understanding unconventional magnets \cite{Yuntian2025,2025song}.
+For example, the spin group description of altermagnets has guided their theoretical prediction \cite{ifmmode2022a}, materials design \cite{Mazin2023, Sheng2024, LiuYichen2024, SunWei2025}, and external control \cite{Sun2024a, GuMingqiang2025, CheYixuan2025, DuanXunkai2025}.
+In contrast, the symmetry criteria governing OPMs have yet to be systematically established within the spin space group framework, despite preliminary proposals for their realization~\cite{BirkHellenes2023, YuPing2025,2025Minghuan,Huang2025,2025li,2025zhu,zhuang2025,2025liu}.
+Establishing such criteria is essential not only for a fundamental classification of OPMs, but also for enabling targeted material discovery, key steps toward bridging theory and application.
+Moreover, because of the existence of effective time-reversal symmetry, OPMs can also be topologically nontrivial, whereas the topological properties have yet to be investigated.